awsdocs/amazon-workmail-administration-guide/doc_source/create-email-rules.md

 1. Choose **Create Rule**\.

 You can test the new email flow rule that you created\.
-For more information, see [Testing an Email Flow Rule](test-email-flow-rule.md)\.
+For more information, see [Testing an email flow rule](test-email-flow-rule.md)\.